beat-jet-lag

 On the first flight, I watched one movie and then fell asleep for a solid 9 hours.
 This was purely because I took a Phenergan tablet about 30 minutes before I fell asleep.
 Interestingly I didn’t take one on the way to England and kept waking up every hour or so.

-When I arrived into Kuala Lumper, I stayed awake the entire time whilst I sat there pondering about whether I should have made the effort to go out and explore the city.
+When I arrived into Kuala Lumper, I stayed awake the entire time while I sat there pondering about whether I should have made the effort to go out and explore the city.

-When I got onto the second flight, because it was delayed by three hours and it was 4am, it made me psychologically feel like it was really late.
-Yet I was so hungry by that time and waited until I got fed a bagel on the flight before taking another Phenergan.
-To be honest, I was a bit tired but not enough to sleep.
-When I took the tablet, I passed out not long afterwards.
-When I woke up 5 hours later, we were landing in a hour or so.
+The second flight was delayed by three hours at 4am.
+It psychologically made me feel like it was really late and should be going to sleep.
+After the inflight meal, I took another Phenergan and I passed out not long afterwards.
+When I woke up 5 hours later, we were landing in an hour or so.

-The following day after we arrived, I took another Phenergan to make sure I slept through the night and it worked.
+The following day after we arrived, I took another Phenergan to ensure I slept through the night and it worked.
+That my friends was how I beat jet lag.
+But the following factors definitely contributed to not waking up once in the night when I arrived back in Australia.

 Side effects of Phenergan

 I can’t say I woke up feeling amazing but I was just glad I slept.
 It’s the sort of tablet you only want to take when flying, not regularly as it will make you feel like crap if you take it more than you need to.
-Always check with your doctor before you take this tablet.
+Always check with your doctor before you take this tablet if you are worried about it.

 best-travel-pillow-for-long-flight

 Something I have tried to get right for years is investing in a decent travel pillow.
-Trust me, we’ve tried loads of them but when we bought this one from Go Travel here, it has literally changed our world!
+Trust me, we’ve tried loads of them but when we bought this travel pillow, it has literally changed our world!
+We’ve literally had it for 5 years and take it on all flights now.

 best-travel-pillow-london-to-sydney